1854books/VCRM/README.md

 [^46]: ---.
 "The Morning Song of India."
 1919.

-[^47]: Aristotle. *Aristotelis Opera Edidit Academia Regia Borussica Ex
-    Recognitione Immanuelis Bekkeri.* Edited by Immanuel Bekker, Academia regia borussica, 1831.

-[^48]: Sloan, Michael C. "Aristotle’s Nicomachean Ethics as the Original
-    Locus for the Septem Circumstantiae." *Classical Philology*, vol.
-    105, no. 3, 2010, pp. 236-51.

-[^49]: Kapoor, Raj.
+[^47]: Kapoor, Raj.
 "Mera Naam Joker."
 R. K. Films, 1970.

-[^50]: Rajoo was now going up—and up—till he was high above the heads of
-    all the other jokers and performers.
-Then, at a signal from him, the music and the singing was stilled, the circus arena was hushed into expectant silence, as he made an unusual announcement: ‘Ladies and gentlemen.
-There will be an interval.’
-Then, looking at Marina, with a smile— ’Eto Entrakt … This may be of fifteen minutes, as is usual, or fifteen hours, or fifteen months, but please don’t go away.
-It is not yet the end of my story.
-The Joker’s show is not yet over.
-Not yet …

-    The circus resounded with thunderous applause.
-In the ring, hundreds of performers were singing, dancing, and Rajoo was singing with them, and the spectators were singing with Rajoo—for that moment, the performers and the spectators had become one, singing in unison, out of the unity of their hearts, of their emotions.
-In the centre, and high above the audience, stood Rajoo, the old joker, singing, urging people to sing louder, waving to his friends—and all were his friends.
-He was laughing and making the world laugh with him …

-    But, in the midst of this festival of gaiety and laughter, this colourful spectacle of song and dance, every now and then Rajoo’s hand would go to his heart as his face contorted with unbearable pain—because his heart was too big, and the world too small (Abbas, 202-03)!’

-    Abbas, Khwaja Ahmad. *Mera Naam Joker.* HarperCollins, 2014.
+[^48]: The whole problem of speaking about the end (particularly the end
+     of history) is that you have to speak of what lies beyond the end and also, at the same time, of the impossibility of ending.
+This paradox is produced by the fact that in a non-linear, non-Euclidean space of history the end cannot be located.
+The end is, in fact, only conceivable in a logical order of causality and continuity.
+     Now, it is events themselves which, by their artificial production, their programmed occurrence or the anticipation of their effects - not to mention their transfiguration in the media - are suppressing the cause effect relation and hence all historical continuity (Baudrillard 110).

+     Baudrillard, J. *The Illusion of the End.* Stanford University Press, 1994.

-[^51]: त्रि, tri “three” +‎ रङ्ग, raṅga: “colour”
+[^49]: त्रि, tri “three” +‎ रङ्ग, raṅga: “colour”

     Sir Monier Monier-Williams. *A Sanskṛit-English dictionary
     etymologically and philologically arranged with special reference to Greek, Latin, Gothic, German, Anglo-Saxon, and other cognate Indo-European languages*, The Clarendon Press, 1872.

-[^52]: MapGrid.
+[^50]: MapGrid.
 "Flag of India — Construction Sheet."
 Wikimedia
     Foundation, 2023.

-[^53]: Dr. S. Radhakrishnan explained—"Bhagwa or the Saffron denotes
+[^51]: Dr. S. Radhakrishnan explained—"Bhagwa or the Saffron denotes
     renunciation or disinterestedness.
 Our leaders must be indifferent to material gains and dedicate themselves to their work.
 The white in the centre is light, the path of truth to guide our conduct.
 The